To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 Right Click on the "KinematicBody" at right side and select the "Attach Script".
 Then, click the "Create" at default setting.
 ![Godot 202](https://github.com/To-Fujita/Images/blob/master/Godot-202.jpg "Godot 202")

 Please input next script for the "KinematicBody".
+It is to control the palyer by the virtual joystick and/or the arrow keys in the keybord.
 ~~~
 extends KinematicBody